draddo11/100-days-of-code/r3-log.md

 ## R3D29
 Worked the backend section of a fullstack mean stack from pluralsight ..learned about live servers
 ## R3D30
-Workedon the front endof the project
+Worked on the front endof the project
+ ## R3d31
+ will work an awesome landing page for my holiday project ..happy newy year